 The Spruce / Letícia Almeida

-Rinse each silver item with clean water to remove the leftover salt and baking soda mixture.
+Rinse each silver item with clean water to remove any leftover mixture.
 Dry with a soft rag so no moisture is left, since any moisture could cause the silver to tarnish again.

 Additional Tips to Clean Silver-Plated Items